ABBush2001/HeatmapDemo/README.md

 - A temperature (in fahrenheit)
 - A date

 And converts those values into data points that can then be mapped onto a 3D object in the form of a heatmap.
-This is acheived by applying a material to an object using the heatmap shader (created by [Alan Zucconi](https://www.alanzucconi.com/2016/01/27/arrays-shaders-heatmaps-in-unity3d/)), and then placing that object directly on top of the object that one wants to display the map on.
-In this example, One mesh is placed directly on top of another mesh.
+This is acheived by applying a material using the heatmap shader (created by [Alan Zucconi](https://www.alanzucconi.com/2016/01/27/arrays-shaders-heatmaps-in-unity3d/)) to an object.
+In this example, A simple mesh is used to demonstrate this.

 You'll also need to set the anchors (the most upper-left coordinate possible and the most lower-right coordinate possible), as these points will be necessary for converting real world coordinates into Unity world positions.